Make your own solar system provides ideas for a STEM club for up to half a term.

 This obvious focus of this project is astronomy but it also covers maths and science, and has the potential to be related to geography also.
 This should help students to integrate what they learn in lessons as they investigate the topic.

 This project starts with creating a model of the solar system using an unrolled toilet roll for the distance between the Sun and Neptune.
 The initial task is to decide how this can be used to scale the distances involved.
 Once we add in the sizes of the planets, things get more complicated!
-How do we resolve the problem of representing different orders of magnitude in the
+How do we resolve the problem of representing different orders of magnitude in the same model?

 When the model is complete, students can make posters describing the planets, and their potential for space exploration.